What to Do if You Never Feel “Good Enough”

 3. Define What Matters to You

 No one can ever be good enough at everything.
 If there is a secret formula for self-esteem, it’s all about following your bliss.
 Discover what lights you up and aim your focus there.
 Where you focus goes, your energy will flow.
 Don’t let anyone else define what matters to you.
-Make that choice for yourself, stay open to personal evolution, and take pride in the victories you experience on your chosen path.
+Make that choice for yourself, stay open to personal evolution, set boundaries with others, and take pride in the victories you experience on your chosen path.

 4. Revel in Diversity

 When your sink is clogged, you call a plumbing expert.
 Life is richer — and far more efficient — when we each pursue our own passions.
 This results in us becoming “good enough” at what matters to us.
 For everything else, we can happily reach out to whoever chose that life path.
 This is a key component to community.

 Best of all, enjoy the process.
 Grasp every opportunity to laugh — especially if you choose to have a chuckle at your own expense.